 Chief of Urology with St. Louis Urological Surgeons at Christian Northeast Medical, St. Louis, MO

-(In this video Richard Blath talks about the importance of hard work and enjoying your profession.
-In a video on the College of Arts and Science website, Dr. Blath talks about the dedication of Miami faculty and why he chose to endow a scholarship.)
+(In this video Richard Blath talks about the importance of hard work and enjoying your profession.)

 "If you want to become a physician, you have to look at college as a bus stop.
 You come in, you spend four years here, and then you get on another bus and you go somewhere else.

 "So, while you're here, it's fine to join a fraternity or sorority; it's fine to go out on Friday nights and have a beer; it's fine to get into relationships.

 "However, if the purpose of going to college is to get you into a good medical school, you've got to stay out of trouble.
 You can't put things on Facebook that you don't want your medical school admissions to see.
 But, most of all, you really have to work hard.
 Medical schools are not interested in students who get Cs.
 You have to get As.
 You have to get Bs.